ukri-excalibur/excalibur-tests/docs/tutorial/reframe_tutorial.md

 ----

-### Boilerplate
+### Create the Test Class

-The imports and the class declaration look the same as before.
+The imports and the class declaration look the same as in the hello world example.
 We can now specify valid systems and programming environments to run on the system we just configured.
 You can adapt these to your system, or keep using `'*'` to run on any platform.